srs81/CakePHP-CustomFields/README.md

 # CustomFields Plugin for CakePHP

 A custom fields plugin for CakePHP 2.x.
-Now you can add custom fields to your CakePHP app and individual models/controllers without having to worry about database changes.
+Now you can add custom fields to your CakePHP app and individual models/controllers.

 ## How to Use